Camera-Guy/Unity-Material-Parenter/README.md

 # Unity-Material-Parenter
 To parent alot of materials at once

+its under Tools

 I use this for VRC so i can change the Parent materal shader and it changes all the other materials

+This automaticly clears exsiting parents before adding the new one so it wont break anything